-(a) Represents the adjustments to rental revenue as required by GAAP to recognize minimum lease payments on a straight-line basis over the respective lease terms.
-We have excluded these adjustments from our evaluation of our operating performance and in determining MFFO because we believe that the rent that is billable during the current period is a more relevant measure of our operating performance for such period.

-- (b) Represents the amortization of out-of-market leases. - (5) Represents acquisition expenses and acquisition fees paid to our Advisor that are expensed in our condensed consolidated statements of operations.
+- (a) Represents the adjustments to rental revenue as required by GAAP to recognize minimum lease payments on a straight-line basis over the respective lease terms.
+We have excluded these adjustments from our evaluation of our operating performance and in determining MFFO because we believe that the rent that is billable during the current period is a more relevant measure of our operating performance for such period. - (b) Represents the amortization of out-of-market leases. - (5) Represents acquisition expenses and acquisition fees paid to our Advisor that are expensed in our condensed consolidated statements of operations.
 We fund such costs with proceeds from our offering and/or acquisition-related indebtedness, and therefore do not consider these expenses in evaluating our operating performance and determining MFFO.

 As noted previously, our cash flows from operations have been and may continue to be insufficient to fund distributions to stockholders.
-We may continue to choose to use proceeds from our debt financings, proceeds from the Offering, cash advances from the Advisor, cash resulting from a waiver or deferral of fees and/or proceeds from the sale of assets to fund distributions to our stockholders.
-We funded 100% of distributions for three months ended March 31, 2015 with cash flows from financing activities, which includes offering proceeds.
-The Advisor waived \$129,524 of asset management fees payable to it for the three months ended March 31, 2015.
+We may continue to choose to use proceeds from our debt financings, proceeds from the Offering, cash advances from our Advisor, cash resulting from a waiver or deferral of fees and/or proceeds from the sale of assets to fund distributions to our stockholders.
+For the six months ended June 30, 2015, we funded 79% of total distributions with cash flows from operating activities and 21% were funded with cash flows from financing activities, which includes offering proceeds.
+Additionally, our Advisor waived \$129,524 in asset management fees payable to it during the three months ended March 31, 2015.
+However, since MFFO exceeded distributions declared to our stockholders during the three months ended June 30, 2015, no asset management fees were waived by our Advisor for this period.
 We have not placed a cap on the amount of our distributions that may be paid from sources other than cash flows from operations, including proceeds from our debt financings, proceeds from the Offering, cash advances by our Advisor and cash resulting from a waiver or deferral of fees.

-From inception through March 31, 2015, we declared cash distributions (including those reinvested in shares pursuant to our distribution reinvestment plan) to our stockholders totaling \$192,044, compared to our total aggregate FFO loss of \$5.8 million.
+From inception through June 30, 2015, we declared cash distributions (including those reinvested in shares pursuant to our distribution reinvestment plan) to our stockholders totaling \$759,275, compared to our total aggregate FFO loss of \$4.9 million.
 During our offering and investment stages, we incur acquisition fees and expenses in connection with our real estate investments, which are recorded as reductions to net income (loss) and FFO.
-From inception through March 31, 2015, we incurred acquisition fees and expenses totaling \$5.6 million.
-For the three months ended March 31, 2015, we declared cash distributions (including those reinvested in shares pursuant to our distribution reinvestment plan) to our stockholders totaling \$149,826, compared to our total aggregate FFO loss of \$4.7 million.
+From inception through June 30, 2015, we incurred acquisition fees and expenses totaling \$5.7 million.
+For the six months ended June 30, 2015, we declared cash distributions (including those reinvested in shares pursuant to our distribution reinvestment plan) to our stockholders totaling \$717,057, compared to our total aggregate FFO loss of \$3.8 million.